kelvinkirima014/kelvinkirima.com/content/faq/_index.md

 > There's no world without Nairobi's streets.

 ## Are there other places in the world you would like to visit?
 Yes.
-I hope to visit every African country before I leave this world behind.
-I also have friends from many countries around the world like Sweden, the U.K, India, and the U.S that I'd love to meet physically some day.
-I'd love to visit Ensenada too, I hear they make delicious tacos over there.
-Also, it's a theme in a song I really like: *The Road to Ensenada*, by Lylle Lovett.
+I'd love to tour the whole of Africa sometime in the not so distant future.
+I also have friends from many countries around the world like Sweden, the U.K, India, and the U.S that I'd love to meet in person some day.

 ## What's your favorite song?
 My favourite song is *Not Stranger Than Fiction*, by Cult With No Name, take a listen.